infitx-org/participation-tool-docs/MojaloopConnector.md

 - As the SDK-Scheme-Adapter is maintained by the community, this tool provides an upgrade path for using new Mojaloop API versions.
 - Standardised solution for rapid onboarding
 - Core Connector developed jointly with System Integrators or Banking Software Vendors
-- Payment Manager UX has supporting Bussiness Operations and Security Onboarding and Maintenance automation
+- Payment Manager UX has supporting Business Operations and Security Onboarding and Maintenance automation

 | Open Source Components |
 | :-- |